Terry McLaurin Player Prop Bets for NFL Week 14 | Washington vs. Dallas 12/12/2021

 Season Stats

-- McLaurin has reeled in 61 passes and leads his team with 808 receiving yards plus five touchdowns.
-He has been targeted 103 times, and averages 67.3 yards per game.

-- So far this season, 25.8% of the 399 passes thrown by his team have gone McLaurin's way.

-- McLaurin has seen the ball thrown his way eight times in the red zone this season, 18.6% of his team's 43 red zone pass attempts.
+- With eight targets in the red zone this season, McLaurin has been on the receiving end of 18.6% of his team's 43 red zone pass attempts.

-- The Football Team have run 53.0% passing plays and 47.0% rushing plays this season.
-They rank 22nd in the NFL in scoring.
+- The Football Team, who rank 22nd in the NFL in points scored, have dropped back to pass 53.0% of the time while running the football 47.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for McLaurin's matchup with the Cowboys.